awsdocs/aws-mobile-developer-guide/doc_source/how-to-ios-s3-presigned-urls.rst

                 NSString *fileContentTypeStr = @"text/plain";
                 getPreSignedURLRequest.contentType = fileContentTypeStr;

-Here's an example of building a pre-signed URL for a background upload to S3.
+Here's an example of building a pre-signed URL for a background upload to Amazon S3.

     .. container:: option